 The connecting road between Alleyn Road and South Croxted Road, leading to Emmanuel Church.

 Now the name given to part of the development on the west side of Croxted Road which includes Pymers Mead and Perifield, Cokers was originally a collection of several fields, about 46 acres in all, occupying the sites of the various Sports Grounds on the south side of Dulwich Common.
-Converted from coppice woodland to "earable [sic] & tillage" not long before Edward Alleyn's death in 1626.
 The original name of Cokers was last mentioned in 1725, until its modern revival.

 In 1626-27 Thomas Downer paid £1 rent for Conie Acre.
-We cannot identify its position precisely, but it is known to have adjoined old fields called Newlands and the Eighteen Acres, between the present Herne Hill Stadium and Dulwich Village.
+It is known to have adjoined old fields called Newlands and the Eighteen Acres, between the present Herne Hill Velodrome and Dulwich Village.
 The present Coney Acre, between Rosendale Road and Croxted Road, is part of the development which includes Walkerscroft Mead and Perifield.

 Off College Road, on the west side.
 Named either after Colonel Constable (Colonel being his first name, not his rank), who farmed Dulwich Court Farm in the early to mid-19th century, or after the painter John Constable, who had no direct connection with Dulwich.

-First mentioned in 1599, as "the highway leading from the Manor House", and referred to as Dulwich Court lane in 1619, from Dulwich Court Farm, later Constable's Farm (129 or so acres, formerly the demesne lands of the lord of the Manor), which lay on either side of it, the southern fields later forming the nucleus of Dulwich Park.
+First mentioned in 1599, as ‘the highway leading from the Manor House’, and referred to as Dulwich Court Lane in 1619, from Dulwich Court Farm, later Constable's Farm (129 or so acres, formerly the demesne lands of the lord of the Manor), which lay on either side of it, the southern fields later forming the nucleus of Dulwich Park.
 First mentioned as Court Lane in 1834.
-D. H. Allport, writing in 1953 (Dulwich Village, p.31), remarked that "Many residents in Dulwich will remember the elm-lined hedgerows which bordered the old lane, the deep ruts and the mud of Stygian blackness which formed its surface in winter time ..."
+The Court belonged to Bermondsey Abbey before the dissolution of the monasteries c1539.
+It was later owned by the Calton family before Edward Alleyn bought the manor of Dulwich.

 Court Lane Gardens is set back from Court Lane, on the north side of Dulwich Park.